We've never said no to pasta before and we aren't starting now.

 Rome is visited by 9.4 million tourists annually and is the 12th most visited city in the world.
 Much like the city, its cuisine has evolved over centuries due to political, social and cultural changes in the region.
-In ancient times, the Rome was considered to be the center of Italian gastronomy.
+In ancient times, Rome was considered to be the center of Italian gastronomy.
 Trying Roman cuisine is a must-have experience during your Italian trip, so don’t forget to try these traditional foods during your stay in the capital!

 This pasta dish has been imitated around the world and adopted into different cuisines, although many Romans would argue that it has been done incorrectly!
-The real Carbonara recipe consists of: raw eggs, Pecorino Romano cheese, black pepper, guanchiale (pork cheek) and spaghetti.
-The origin of the dish has been debated.
-Some believe that it was added into Italian cuisine after the Second World War when U.S troops provided eggs and bacon to the Italians.
+The real Carbonara recipe consists of: raw eggs, Pecorino Romano cheese, black pepper, guanciale (pork cheek) and spaghetti.
+The origin of the dish has long been debated.
+Some believe that it was added to Italian cuisine after the Second World War when U.S troops provided eggs and bacon to the Italians.
 Another theory is that it is a modern version of the ancient dish “pasta alla gricia” which was incorporated into Italian cuisine in the 1800s.

 2. Cacio Pepe

-4. Carciofi alla Romana/alla giudia
+4. Carciofi alla Romana/alla Giudia